allegory-software/many-machines/README.md

 `/root/.ssh/authorized_keys` file so that you can ssh into the machine freely.

 Type `mm m` to see your machines.
 Type `mm free` to check on the machine's resources.
-Try some other reporting commands too.
+Try some other reporting commands.
+Type `mm MACHINE` to ssh into it as root or `mm MACHINE ssh COMMAND ARGS...` to run a command on it.

 ## Debugging